DraftKings Sportsbook Review 2021 & Promo Code

-In addition to the first bet match, DraftKings will also match your first deposit 20% up to $500.
-This means to get the full $500, you’d need to deposit $2500.
+Furthermore, DraftKings will match your first deposit by 20% up to $1000.
+This means to get the full $1,000, you’d need to deposit $5,000.
 Attached to this bonus offer is also a staggering 25x wagering requirement to release the bonus money.
 For every $25 you wager, $1 is released as cash into your account.
 To get the full $1,000 bonus, you need to wager a robust $25,000 within 90 days.
 Fortunately this can be cleared in either the sportsbook, casino or via DFS play.
 (Go here to compare with different kinds of bonus offers.)

 DraftKings sportsbook basics

-- Spreads and totals (fixed odds on team and game totals, quarters, halves, etc.)
+- Point spreads and totals – fixed odds on team and game totals (over/under), quarters, halves, etc.

-- Futures: such as who will win the World Series, NBA MVP, over/under NFL win totals
+- Futures – who will win the World Series, NBA MVP, over/under NFL win totals

-Overall it’s a good/decent selection and by our estimation was designed to be mobile-first, with the web platform a second priority.
-For those who have used the DraftKings app for daily fantasy sports, the look and feel will be quite similar.
-Stability-wise, it’s holds up well, as we have seen minimal issues outside of some markets odds come off the board and sometimes take a while to return.
+Overall it’s a solid selection and by our estimation was initially designed to be mobile-first, with the web platform a second priority but as time went on, DraftKings invested in bringing their computer based sportsbook up to the same quality as their mobile app.
+Stability-wise, it holds up well, as we have seen minimal issues outside of some untimely crashes and bets taking slightly longer than industry average to settle on occasions.

 Upon login, you’ll see promotional banners at the top of the screen and the more popular events down the center.
 There’s ample but not an overwhelming amount of displays and information on the screen.

 The platform has clear displays and tabs, and utilizes white and neon green text for prices fixed on a black background.
-The font is adequately sized (mileage on your eyes may vary), but there are some navigation and organization issues that arose during testing.
+The font is adequately sized, but there are some navigation and organization issues that arose during testing.
 That said, the shortcomings are nothing that a little bit of experience with the app can’t fix.
-DraftKings uses the U.K.-based Kambi Sports for its software, pricing, trading, and risk management.
-(Play SugarHouse and 888sport also use Kambi).

 DraftKings mobile app